 A regular-expression mechanism may choose to offer the ability to identify characters on the basis of other Unicode properties besides the General Category.
 In particular, Unicode characters are also divided into scripts as described in UTR #24: Script Names [ScriptDoc] (for the data file, see Scripts.txt [ScriptData]).
-Using a property such as \p{Greek} allows people test letters for whether they are Greek or not.
+Using a property such as \p{Greek} allows implementations to test whether letters are Greek or not.